pravirkr/kalman_detector/README.md

 Python Implementation of the Kalman filter detector for detecting smoothly variying signals buried in gaussian noise (like Fast Radio Bursts).

-The detection statistic is designed to receive X(f), a sequence of observed "amplitudes" (where f is an arbitrary indexed parameter) and decide between:
+The detection statistic is designed to receive I(f), a sequence of observed "amplitudes" (where f is an arbitrary indexed parameter) and decide between:

 ```
 H0: I(f) = N(f)         Pure gaussian noise